emoore29/cadence-demo/README.md

 A user also has the option to get recommendations from Spotify based on custom "seeds", such as a user's favourite genre(s), track(s), and/or artist(s).
 They can also filter these recommendations based on the aforementioned features.

-## Original Access Token (now deprecated - see API deprecation)
+### Access Token

 To fetch their Spotify data, create playlists, and update their saved tracks, users need to "log in" and authorize Cadence to access their Spotify data.

-This uses the [Authorization Code Flow](https://developer.spotify.com/documentation/web-api/tutorials/code-flow) whereby an access token and refresh token is provided to the client.
+The code uses the [Authorization Code Flow](https://developer.spotify.com/documentation/web-api/tutorials/code-flow), whereby an access token and refresh token is provided to the client.

 These tokens are stored in browser local storage, and a refresh request is sent every hour before the current access token expires.

-## API Deprecation

-Cadence development started on 24 October 2024.
-On 27 November 2024, Spotify deprecated the following endpoints on which Cadence relies:

-- Recommendations
-- Audio Features
-- 30-second preview URLs in multi-get responses

-These are no longer available to existing apps that are still in development mode without a pending extension request, which applies to Cadence.

-## Development Updates

-Due to the API endpoint deprecation, Cadence can no longer function as originally intended.

-Currently, a workaround allows users to [obtain an access token manually](https://open.spotify.com/get_access_token), which, as of 30 November 2024, still provides access to the deprecated endpoints.

-While this works, uses can input their manually obtained access token and use Cadence as originally intended, with the original authorization flow being redundant.

-Since this workaround isn't a guaranteed long-term solution, the current development plan is to focus on creating a demo with mock data for the final project.
+As of 27 November 2024, an access token obtained in this manner will not provide access to the deprecated endpoints decribed above, unless you have a pre-existing client ID and secret from an app that was approved by Spotify before these changes were made.

 ## How to run